visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 ### Sidebar: what-a-cag? <a id="sidebar"></a>

 Read at all on web accessibility and you'll see: "[WCAG](https://www.w3.org/TR/WCAG20/)", "AA" and "AAA".
-The The Web Content Accessibility Guidelines [is set of widely recognised recommendations](https://tetralogical.com/articles/wcag-primer/) for making websites and apps accessible to people with disabilities.
+The Web Content Accessibility Guidelines [is set of widely recognised recommendations](https://tetralogical.com/articles/wcag-primer/) for making websites and apps accessible to people with disabilities.

 ## An accessible start <a id="start"></a>